GregorySchwartz/span/README.md

-# scan
+# span
-Executes the SCAN algorithm to cluster a list of records
+Executes the SPAN algorithm to cluster a list of records